nodeshift/nodeshift/README.md

 #### quiet
 supress INFO and TRACE lines from output logs.

+#### expose
+options to create a default route, if non is provided.
+Defaults to false

 #### removeAll
 option to remove builds, buildConfigs and Imagestreams.
 Defaults to false - **Only for the `undeploy` Command**